 Application Review Process

 Review of applications begins in early January and extends until all available slots (usually 8-10) have been filled.
-During the review of applications, applicants who pass a first round of review will be interviewed via phone/skype by 2-3 graduate faculty members.
-This interview will be used in the final admission decisions. before a final admission decision is reached.
-First round of funded application decisions are made by around February 1st, with additional offers of admission and funded being extended throughout the spring semester.
+During the review of applications, applicants who pass a first round of review will be invited to submit an asynchronous video interview.
+This interview will be used in the final admission decisions.
+The first round of funded PhD application decisions are made around February 1st, with additional offers of admission and funding being extended throughout the spring semester.

-If at any time an applicant has a question about their status of application, please contact, Dr. Kristan Poirot, Director of Graduate Studies.
+If at any time an applicant has a question about the status of their application, please contact Dr. Anna Wolfe, Associate Head, Graduate Studies.

 Note to International Applicants

 International applicants are competitively evaluated on the same academic criteria for admission and financial awards.
 In addition, the Graduate Instructional Committee will seek demonstration of proficiency of written and spoken English language skills for students whose first language is not English.
-Additionally, in order to perform the tasks associated with a Graduate Teaching Assistantship in the Department of Communication, one must attain English proficiency certification.
-For more information on these requirements, please visit the OGAPs website on English language proficiency verification for admission and certification for teaching assistantships.
+Additionally, in order to perform the tasks associated with a Graduate Teaching Assistantship in the Department of Communication, one must attain English language proficiency certification.
+For more information on these requirements, please visit the Graduate and Professional School website on English language proficiency verification for admission and certification for teaching assistantships.